erhsparks/NameThisProject/README.md

 ### Implementation

-The app is very simple, and as such I did not use a JS framework to build out the page, simply wrote the elements I was going to need (the word count text `<input>`, the typing `<textarea>`, etc).
+The app is very simple, and as such I did not use a JS framework to build out the page, simply wrote the elements I was going to need (i.e. word count `<input type='text>`, the content `<textarea>`).

-I handled styling in CSS, using SASS for readability and flexibility, for instance in reuse of a `bar` mixin for for the headers and footer:
+Styling is handled with CSS, using SASS for readability and flexibility, such as in reuse of a `bar` mixin for for the headers and footer:

 ```CSS
 /* from assets/stylesheets/_header.scss */